rrhinox/k8s-cka-prep-utils/docs-lf-and-tips/domains-competencies.md

 + Know how to use Ingress controllers and Ingress resources
 + Know how to configure and use CoreDNS
 + Choose an appropriate container network interface plugin

+## Workloads & Scheduling 15%
++ Understand deployments and how to perform rolling update and rollbacks
++ Use ConfigMaps and Secrets to configure applications
++ Know how to scale applications
++ Understand the primitives used to create robust, self-healing, application deployments
++ Understand how resource limits can affect Pod scheduling
++ Awareness of manifest management and common templating tools

+## Storage 10%
++ Understand storage classes, persistent volumes
++ Understand volume mode, access modes and reclaim policies for volumes
++ Understand persistent volume claims primitive
++ Know how to configure applications with persistent storage